 - Then offer them an acceptable alternative that gives them some sense of redress or control (eg Why don’t we ask Timmy if he can give you the truck when he’s finished playing with it?).

 Anger (or crying) is usually the way that kids express their strong emotions but underneath anger lies hurt or fear.
 So it’s more useful to talk about that rather than the anger covering it up.

 It’s important to say that we cannot always head off a meltdown - where the child is so overwhelmed with emotions that they lose any ability to control themselves.
 The only possible route is to let the tantrum run its course – as difficult as that can be – and be there for our child (don’t leave them alone).

 Step 7: Create the conditions for calm in your home life

-- Minimise or completely avoid screen time for kids under 10*.
+Minimise or avoid screen time for kids under 10*.

 *I’ve written a blog about simplifying your child’s schedule, and also one about reducing digital overload and having a calmer home.
 These approaches could really help your child be calmer and less tired, especially if you have a sensitive child like mine!

 If you’d like a summary of the techniques you can use to get your children to co-operate and to avoid meltdowns, DOWNLOAD THE CHEAT SHEET HERE!